footprintanalytics/awesome-web3/analysis_techniques/product_feature.md

 9. Footprint analytics telegram link: https://t.me/joinchat/4-ocuURAr2thODFh
 10. Footprint analytics twitter link: https://twitter.com/Footprint_Data
 11. Official email address of Footprint analytics cooperation , email: partners@footprint.network
+12. @lesley8964 is a colleague in charge of the market.
+For market-related cooperation, you can contact DM@lesley8964. @jimmytf is in charge of business cooperation.
+For related cooperation, you can DM @jimmytf. @Hige#3602 is technical support.
+For data-related issues, you can directly contact him

 ## Home page